AutoResearch/autora/docs/examples/closed-loop-basic/workflow.md

 - Try to run the workflow for three cycles.
 Once completed, you should see the plot (also stored in the file ``model_comparison.png``) that compares the logistic regression model with the Bayesian Machine Scientist model.

+!!! hint
+    Note that you need to wait until the experiment is finished until you see a page with white background.
+If you end the experiment before, the ``firebase_runner`` will wait the minutes specified in ``time_out`` before it will be available for the next participant, i.e., run.
+If no more slots are currently available, you should see something like "We are sorry, there has been an unexpected technical issue.
+Thank you for your understanding."

+!!! hint
+    You can check which experiments were successfully completed by looking into the Firestore database.
+In your project on the [Firebase Console](https://console.firebase.google.com/), simply navigate to ``FireStore Database``.
+The fields in ``autora`` > ``autora_out`` > ``observations`` list all the conditions. "null" means that no data has been collected for that condition yet.

 - **Congratulations**, you just set up and ran a closed-loop behavioral study!